 By: Megan Brown

-Yesterday, I was able to visit some crews restoring power out in the field in Northern Michigan before a second round of storms hit last night.
+In August, I was able to visit some crews restoring power out in the field in Northern Michigan before a second round of storms hit.
 I’ve always been cooped up in an office during storm restoration and it was an eye-opening and humbling experience to be in the trenches.

 A few things I learned, and hope others will consider as we work to restore power as safely and quickly as possible: